 Weekend walking ideas in the Isle of Man: 6 suggestions during the perfect Manx staycation

-Perfect for a staycation while the borders are still closed, experiencing the Isle of Man on foot is a wonderful way to get around.
-Rambling countryside, beautiful views and pretty glens make it comparable to a day out in the Lake District, give us the chance to see all the Heritage sights that the Isle of Man has to offer.
+Experiencing the Isle of Man on foot is a wonderful way to get around.
+Rambling countryside, beautiful views and pretty glens make it comparable to a day out in the Lake District, and give us the chance to see all the open air Heritage sights that the Isle of Man has to offer.

 It means fantastic family time in the fresh air, whether it be an exhilarating climb up Snaefell or having a stroll around a reservoir.